‘This Is Us’ Stars Sterling K. Brown & Susan Kelechi Watson Spotted Filming In Philadelphia For Season 4

 This Is Us will head to Philadelphia for Season 4 as Randall and Beth Pearson (Sterling K. Brown, Susan Kelechi Watson) make a major move from suburban New Jersey to the City of Brotherly Love.
 And it looks like their scenes set in the new city will be authentic.

 The Philadelphia Inquirer reports that cast and crew for the NBC drama were spotted filming on Philly’s famous South Street earlier this week.
 Lyric Ross, who plays Randall and Beth’s adopted daughter Deja, was shooting scenes near Headhouse Square and at Magic Gardens, artist Isaiah Zagar’s mosaic-filled community arts center.
-The teen star was also spotted at water ice at a Rita’s Water ice store in the city.
+The teen star was also spotted eating water ice at a Rita’s store in the city.

 Meanwhile, Ross’ TV parents, Brown and Watson, were seen filming at the Philadelphia Museum of Art and along Spring Garden Street, which is adjacent to the art museum.